curiosag/picoservice/README.md

 # picoservice
-An execution model for some functional language constructs based on asynchronous buffered message passing (see [actor](https://en.wikipedia.org/wiki/Actor_model) model).
+A parallel, persistend and distributed execution model for some functional language constructs based on asynchronous buffered message passing

 - A single inherently parallel model of computation for local and distributed algorithms
 - Persistent, recoverable execution state using event logging